How to Choose and Care for an Orchid

 Attend a Workshop

 At the workshop, you learn the basics of orchid care.
 The society sponsored orchid workshops are usually free or need a small fee.
-They are very popular and might need you to buy an orchid from society to attend.
+They are very popular and might require you to buy an orchid from the organization to attend.